jdoubleu/frontend-boilerplate/README.md

 Of course you can mix them or use your own.
 Through the ["globstar"](https://github.com/isaacs/node-glob#glob-primer) you are free to use every structure.

+The `assets` folder may ship assets, like images.

 #### Linting
 You can lookup all SCSS linting rules here: [https://stylelint.io/user-guide/rules/](https://stylelint.io/user-guide/rules/).
 There are more detailed information about what is wrong.